-The mobile web has quickly turned into the new medium of choice for businesspeople the world over.
+Mobile Web Explained The mobile web has quickly turned into the new medium of choice for businesspeople the world over.
 The mobile web is simply the conglomeration of web sites that are made for viewing on mobile devices such as smartphones and mobile tablets.
-Since 2009 and the rise of the iPhone and iPad, the mobile web has played an increasingly important part in online commerce and in commerce in general.
-Continue reading What does Mobile Web mean?
+Since 2009 and the rise of the iPhone and iPad, the… Continue reading What does Mobile Web mean?

-The extranet is used to share company information privately with suppliers, partners, customers, vendors or other external users.
+Extranet Explained Extranet Terminology The extranet is used to share company information privately with suppliers, partners, customers, vendors or other external users.
 The network utilizes Internet technology to provide a secure and private way to share data between a business and a third party.
-The information is typically shared via a web browser that requires authentication for access to the data on the extranet.
-Continue reading What is an Extranet?
+The information is typically shared via a web browser that requires… Continue reading What is an Extranet?

-CMS, in regards to website development, is an acronym for Content Management System.
+Web CMS Explained CMS, in regards to website development, is an acronym for Content Management System.
 Web CMSs are used as a foundation for building and managing websites.
-Site creation is done through a series of relatively simple steps to create complex sites that the developer might not have been able to create individually on a realistic timescale.
-There are three primary content management systems that millions web developers utilize: Continue reading What is a Web CMS?
+Site creation is done through a series of relatively simple steps to create complex sites that the developer might not have been able to create individually on… Continue reading What is a Web CMS?

-A document management system (DMS) keeps track of and stores a company’s documents.
+Document Management Systems A document management system (DMS) keeps track of and stores a company’s documents.
 The DMS is often a part of an enterprise content management (ECM) system.
-Digital asset management, document imaging, workflow systems and records management systems are all related and, combined with a well-managed DMS, they allow a company to remain competitive in today’s business world.
-Continue reading What is a Document Management System?
+Digital asset management, document imaging, workflow systems and records management systems are all related and, combined with a well-managed DMS, they allow a company to remain… Continue reading What is a Document Management System?